Updated: This Tutorial has been updated to work with UE5.6+

 ActorBeginOverlap > Cast to BP_ThirdPersonCharacter (or what ever is your character blueprint) > As BP thirdperson > Start swimming.

-while we are here we also should change the collision value other wise when our feet touch the water you will change to swimming animation in mid air.
-In details search for offset, navigate down to collision and change the collision height offset.
+while we are here we also should change the collision value; If we leave out this step when our feet touch the water you will change to swimming animation in mid air which can ruin immersion of the game.
+Make sure you have the parent waterbody selected in components then In the details pane search for offset.
+Navigate down to collision and change the collision height offset.
 Lets start with -70 but you may need to adjust this to your liking.

 If you find the water has disappeared, select one of the spline nodes and move it slightly.